American Tabloid: Secondary characters

-Other members of the historical cast include mob bosses Sam Giancana, Carlos Marcello, Santo Trafficante, Jr., and John Roselli.
+Other members of the historical cast include mob bosses Sam Giancana, Carlos Marcello, Santo Trafficante Jr., and John Roselli.
 Others include Peter Lawford, Frank Sinatra, and J. D. Tippit.

-Film adaptation
+TV adaptation

 In 2002, it was reported that Bruce Willis optioned the rights to produce and star in a TV miniseries based on American Tabloid and The Cold Six Thousand.
 Willis's option expired before he produced the series.